-Festivals can never be complete without sweets and “Besan Ladoo” (बेसन लड्डू) has been one such sweet which has its own niche place in sweets.
+Festivals can never be complete without sweets.
+“Besan Ladoo” (बेसन लड्डू) is one such sweet with a unique place in sweets.
 The roasted aroma of gram flour with ghee, tossed in coriander powder leaves a long lasting flavour in mouth.
 I simply love this ladoo and is mostly available in my kitchen cupboard round the year.
-This besan ladoo recipe is simple to follow and I have been using this for more than a decade now, so its full proof.
+This besan ladoo recipe is simple to follow.
+I have been using it for more than a decade now.
+Therefore, it’s foolproof.

-As much as people prefer cookies in snacks, I prefer this besan ladoo, and if its a festival like Diwali and Holi, rest assured that if you visiting me, you will be greeted by these absolutely mouth watering ladoos.
+People often prefer cookies in snacks.
+However, I prefer this besan ladoo.
+If it’s a festival like Diwali or Holi, rest assured you will be greeted by these ladoos.
+They are absolutely mouth-watering when you visit me.

 Jump To